-Despite significant differences in the amount of natural gas marketed by individual companies and the effects of some major acquisitions, there was a 7.6 Bcf/d increase in the total amount of natural gas transacted by the 24 marketers who participated in both NGI's 3Q2010 Top North American Gas Marketers Ranking and NGI's 3Q2009 survey.
+Despite significant differences in the amount of natural gas marketed by individual companies and the effects of some major acquisitions, there was a 7.6 Bcf/d increase in the total amount of natural gas transacted by the 24 marketers that participated in both NGI’s 3Q2010 Top North American Gas Marketers Ranking and NGI‘s 3Q2009 survey.

 Those 24 marketers reported 135.01 Bcf/d in 3Q2010, a 6% increase from the 127.41 Bcf/d posted in 3Q2009.
 Citigroup, which reported 2.12 Bcf/d in 3Q2010, did not participate in the survey in the year-ago period.

 While still the top marketer in the survey, BP plc reported physical sales of 25.10 Bcf/d, an 11% decline from 28.10 Bcf/d in 3Q2009.
 The embattled energy giant, which also reported a significant decline in NGI‘s 2Q2010 survey, continues to recover from the Macondo well blowout in the deepwater Gulf of Mexico (GOM) earlier this year.

 BP’s GOM assets remain a solid part of the company’s portfolio, but it is in no rush to restart operations there (see NGI, Nov.
 8).
 Once the Bureau of Ocean Energy Management, Regulation and Enforcement has smoothed its permitting procedures and companies restart their offshore GOM drilling operations, BP management will decide what to do with the drilling rigs that now are idled, said CEO Bob Dudley.